* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 your Mobile -

 The geography of the Hadoti region includes a variety of vegetation, terrain and water bodies, all of which contribute to make an excursion around Bundi a memorable trip in itself.
 The places near Bundi have a charm of their own - a hamlet nestled in some nook or cranny, or a vast expanse of pristine sparkling water or a haven for migratory birds.
 Most of these places can be covered within a couple of days.
-Here are some of the places near Bundi.
+Here are some of the places near Bundi in Rajasthan.